About

 Statement

 Two bodies of work, one practice.
-What Holds explores personal memory — identity, performance, race, class, and the distance between the surface and what lies underneath.
-What Remains preserves vanishing landscapes using vanishing processes — prairie wildflowers, ancient oaks, and places that no longer exist, photographed with cameras from 1914 and film from the 1940s, then gilded and transformed into relics.
+What Holds explores personal memory—identity, performance, class, and the distance between the surface and what lies underneath.
+What Remains preserves vanishing landscapes using vanishing processes—Texas Hill Country prairie, wild poppies, ancient oaks, and places that have already disappeared or are about to.
+Made with cameras from 1907 forward, sometimes on film that expired before I was born, then translated through chine collé, encaustic, gold leaf, and hand-mixed pigments brewed from wildflowers and garden scraps.

 Both series are about the same thing: what disappears and how we hold onto it.
-The medium mirrors the content — dying technologies used to memorialize dying landscapes, layers of gold and plaster over burns and wounds in the canvas.
+The medium mirrors the content—endangered processes used to memorialize endangered places.
+Witness work for the things that won't be here much longer.

 CV